 The SOET Open Projects Lab provides 24 fully equipped stations for students to work on ECET program relevant tasks such as homework, lab assignments and projects.
 Each station is furnished with soldering equipment and essential test equipment including a digital oscilloscope, a low voltage multi-output DC supply, a digital multi-meter and a function generator.

-The School of Engineering Technology’s welding lab is a mixed use metal fabrication area to expose students to common fabrication and joining processes while providing fabrication services to SOET senior design teams.
-Common processes include soldering, brazing, stick, mig, and tig welding.
+The welding lab is a metal fabrication area providing students exposure to common fabrication and joining processes and sourcing metal forming services to SOET senior design teams.

 The Fabrication Lab is where students use principles in engineering technology to design and build guitars, loudspeakers, educational toy kits and furniture.